 What Can You Do?

 Joint support is especially formulated to provide the materials to promote joint mobility, flexibility and rebuilding.
 Joint Support now includes Serrazimes®, shown to be extremely effective in relieving the symptoms of arthritis and other inflammatory conditions.

-· Glucosamine and Chrondroitin: reduce joint pain and swelling; slow down cartilage degeneration; increase production of new cartilage components and improve joint lubrication.
+- Glucosamine and Chondroitin reduce joint pain and swelling, slow down cartilage degeneration, increase production of new cartilage components and improve joint lubrication.

-· Vitamin C: increases the effectiveness of glucosamine and chondroitin; works on a cellular level with MSM making the individual cell walls more permeable; is a key building material for all connective tissue (cartilage).
+- Vitamin C increases the effectiveness of glucosamine and chondroitin, works on a cellular level with MSM making the individual cell walls more permeable, and is a key building material for all connective tissue (cartilage).

-· Fatty Acids: these essential oils are a key material of the connective tissue; promote proper lubrication of joints; help reduce inflammation.
+- Fatty Acids these essential oils are a key material of the connective tissue, promote proper lubrication of joints, and help reduce inflammation.